dmnfarrell/dmnfarrell.github.io/_posts/2020-02-18-genome-updates-webin.markdown

 java -jar /local/webin-cli-2.2.0.jar -validate -context genome -manifest=submission.manifest -userName yourname -password ******
 ```

-However you may find that your annotation file won't pass the validation step because it's was using an less rigorous standard.
-This will create a report in the same folder under `genome/ASM19583v2/validate/`.
+However you may find that your annotation file won't pass the validation step because it had less rigorous checking applied when first submitted.
+These erors will be put into a report file created in the same folder under `genome/<assembly>/validate/`.
 Typical reasons are that a `locus_tag` is missing or non-unique.
 These have to be corrected before you can submit.
 You might have to edit them in a text file or in Artemis.

 Once the file is fixed and you don't get any errors you can submit by replacing the `-validate` option in the command with `-submit`.